Bridget Jones's Diary (novel): Publication

-This novel evolved from Helen Fielding's Bridget Jones's Diary columns in The Independent and The Daily Telegraph.
-Fielding devised the novel with the help of Independent journalist Charles Leadbeater; it is roughly based on Jane Austen's 1813 novel Pride and Prejudice.
-As a columnist, Fielding often lampooned society's obsession with women's magazines such as Cosmopolitan and criticised wider societal trends in Britain at the time.

 The novel was first published in 1996 by the U.K. publisher; it became an international success.
 As of 2006, the book had sold over two million copies worldwide.
 A sequel, Bridget Jones: The Edge of Reason, was published in 1999, and two further novels, Bridget Jones: Mad about the Boy and Bridget Jones's Baby, were published in 2013 and 2016 respectively.

 Awards

 The novel won the 1998 British Book of the Year, and Tracie Bennett won the 2000 Audie Award for "Solo Female Narration" for her audiobook narration.
 In 2003, the novel was listed at number 75 on the BBC's survey The Big Read.

 Film adaptation

 A film adaptation of the novel was released in 2001.
 The film stars Renée Zellweger (in an Academy Award nominated role) as the eponymous heroine, Hugh Grant as Daniel Cleaver, and Colin Firth as Mark Darcy.
 It was directed by Sharon Maguire (Helen Fielding's friend who was the inspiration for Shazzer) and the screenplay was written by Fielding, Andrew Davies, and Richard Curtis.